nhadler/research-portfolio/content/about-me.md

 I have a strong background in synthetic chemistry, and I have experience in a variety of synthetic techniques, including air-free techniques, high-throughput experimentation, and reaction optimization.
 I'm very experienced in computational chemistry, especially in the context of transition-metal catalysis, as well as chemoinformatics, machine learning, software development, and data science—including developing and applying new machine learning models and building useful tools for chemists.

-I earned my BS in [Chemistry](https://www.usf.edu/arts-sciences/departments/chemistry/) from the [University of South Florida](https://www.usf.edu/), where I worked with [Prof. Michael Shi](https://scholar.google.com/citations?user=-fHWhYAAAAAJ&hl=en) on developing new synthetic methods using gold catalysis.
+I earned my BS in [Chemistry](https://www.usf.edu/arts-sciences/departments/chemistry/) from the [University of South Florida](https://www.usf.edu/), where I worked with [Prof. Xiaodong Michael Shi](https://scholar.google.com/citations?user=-fHWhYAAAAAJ&hl=en) on developing new synthetic methods using gold catalysis.

 Outside of the lab, you can find me hiking, brewing coffee, tending to my vegetable garden, and throwing [pottery](https://art.nhadler.com/).